 Do follow the MVB installation instructions on the packaging.
 Do not position the MVB lower than the minimum distance recommended by the manufacturer.
 Typically, the MINIMUM installation distances are: 100W flood MVB at 12" (30 cm), 160W flood MVB at 18" (46 cm), and 275W flood MVB at 24" (61 cm).

 Adjust the bulb position up or down, but above the minimum installation height, to achieve the ideal basking temperature.
 If the basking area is too hot, you can lift the bulb higher.
-If the area is too cool, you may need a second MVB or switch to a higher wattage MVB.
+If the area is too cool, you may need add a second basking bulb or switch to a higher wattage MVB.

 Measure the minimum distance from the top of the tortoise, not from the ground.
 High wattage MVB's can get very hot and burn the tortoise if placed too low.